MetaMask/mm-docs-v2/wallet/how-to/use-mobile.md

 }
 ```

-The extension provider is always available by the time your code is executed.
+The extension provider is always available when your code executes.
 Because of platform limitations, the mobile provider may not be injected until later in the page
 lifecycle, so the MetaMask provider dispatches the event `ethereum#initialized` on `window` when
 it's fully initialized.